Iegor-Funtusov/nix-5-online-proj/README.md

-PLease, run COMMONTEST first or don`t run it at all - depends on ids
+PLease, run COMMONTEST only one time

 Main logic: